 Support through the fund

-The early childhood education and care workforce will be a key priority for the Affordable and Accessible Childcare and Economic Participation Fund, which represents an investment of $5 billion over 10 years.
+The early childhood education and care workforce will be a key priority for the Childcare and Economic Opportunity Fund, which represents an investment of $5 billion over 10 years.

-Find out more about the Affordable and Accessible Childcare and Economic Participation Fund.
+Find out more about the Childcare and Economic Opportunity Fund.